dapr/blog/daprblog/content/posts/2023/dapr_flomesh/index.md

 - `ActiveActive`: Proxy to other clusters normally, even when the local cluster is up and running.
 Similar to active-active.

-Next, we will create and apply an `ActiveActive` policy in the `cluster-2` cluster.
+Currently, `cluster-2` defaults to the `Locality` traffic policy type.
+Create and apply an `ActiveActive` policy in the `cluster-2` cluster:

 ```shell
 kubectl apply -n dapr-test -f - <<EOF